Chuezhang2278/GSOC2020/Proposal.md

 - Changing up the documentation on test suites

 ## Development Experience
-- I have no experience in developing or contributing to open source projects
+- I have no experience in development or experience in contributing to open source projects

 ## Other Experiences
-- I have experience working as project leads for proejcts surrounding software development
+- I have developed software for class proejects while acting as the project lead.
+A notable project developed was my stock market prediction software where matplotlib was actively used to display highs and lows of stocks.
+Matplotlib has also been used for displaying contents of trained data sets for my Machine Learning Course.

 # Why this project
-- I have found myself working closely with people that revolve around matplotlib and i would like to get into matplotlib myself.
-I was referred to this GSOC to gain experience and im looking forward to learning the backend of matplotlib in hopes of becoming a contributer for mpl
+- I was a student of Hannah Aizenman in the past and currently work with her in the GLASSLAB at The City College of New York.
+Due to this connection, i was recommended to try out this project so that i could build more experience working with matplotlib and open source projects in general.